advancedresearch/advancedresearch.github.io/blog/2017-06-16-does-nature-have-intelligence-and-can-we-harvest-it.md

 thus you would increase chance to have that particular brain because it is more of it

-The "merely an optimization algorithm" we are talking about, changes the perspective of how one looks at the universe, at humans and everything.
+The "merely an optimization algorithm" we are talking about, changes the perspective of how one looks at the universe, humans and everything.

 ### Can this effect be harvested?

-We have yet to come up with an immediate practically useful application of it.
+We have yet to come up with an immediately practical application of it.
 There are two ways we can benefit from this knowledge:

 1. Make optimization algorithms better by deriving mathematical approximations to the concept
 2. Use it directly to make decisions about the future

-The first kind of applications is trivial: More knowledge that allows us to improve algorithms is nice.
+The first kind of applications are trivial: More knowledge that allows us to improve algorithms is nice.
 However, this would only let us exploit the power of the computers we are able to build ourselves, or by finding approximations to this behavior in naturally occuring systems.
 The second kind of applications lets you harvest the computational energy of the whole universe,